DJSherwood/DJSherwood.github.io/_posts/2025-06-09-DIDA-Chapter-12.markdown

 # Unbundling Databases

+The hadoop ecosystem is somewhat like a distributed version of Unix.
+Unix presents programmers with low-level hardware abstraction, while relational databases give programmers a high-level abstraction that hides complexities of data structures on disk, concurrency, cash recovery, etc.

 ## Composing Data Storage Technologies

+Databases have:

+1. Secondary indexes
+2. Materialized views
+3. Replication logs
+4. Full-text search indexes

+There are parallels between the features that are built into databases and derived data systems.

 ### Creating an index

+1. Database scans over a consistent snapshot of a table
+2. pick out field values being indexed
+3. Sort them
+4. Write out to index
+5. Process the backlog of writes (since the consistent snapshot was taken)
+6. Continue to keep the index up to date

+This is similar to setting up a follower replica.

 ### The meta-database of everything

+The dataflow over an entire organization starts looking like one huge database.
+Batch and streaming processes are like elaborate triggers, stored procedures, and materialized views

+Perhaps there will be two main avenues of storage and processing:

+1. Federated databases: unifying reads
+2. Unbundled databases: unifying writes

 ### Making unbundling work

+The *"traditional approach to synchronizing writes requires distributed transactions across heterogeneous storage systems*", which the author believes is incorrect.
+And asynchronous event log with idempotent writes is preferable.

+The big advantage of log-based integration is *loose coupling* between the various components.

 ### Unbundled versus integrated systems

+"Databases are still required for maintaining state in stream processors, ad in order to server queries for the output of batch and stream processors."

 ### What's missing?

+"We don't yet have the unbundled database equivalent of the Unix shell." (a high level language for composing storage and processing systems in a simple and declarative way).
+Ex, ```mysql | elastic search```

 ## Designing Applications Around Dataflow